pierre-rouleau/pel/doc/pel-manual.rst

           #     directory) and if you specify files that are not in that directory they
           #     will not be opened, another file file open which will most likely be
           #     in an empty buffer (if the file does not exists in the home directory).
-          #   - all script command line arguments
+          #   - All script command line arguments.
           #
-          # Note: the current Emacs for macOS graphical dumps an error when it starts.
+          # Note: The current Emacs for macOS graphical dumps an error when it starts.
-          #       this is annoying; it's noise on the shell.
+          #       This is annoying; it's noise on the shell.
           #       Just mask it by dumping it in the bit bucket.
+          #
           /Applications/Emacs.app/Contents/MacOS/Emacs --chdir=$(pwd) "$@" 2>/dev/null &